jankleinert/web-app-builder-workshop/raneto/content/04-understanding-chained-builds.md

     required: false
 ```

 The first 3 entries in the parameters section are for specifying your source repo's URL, branch name, and directory within the repo.
-The OUTPUT_DIR parameter is the location where the compiled static files are located.
+The `OUTPUT_DIR` parameter is the location where the compiled static files are located.
 For our React app, we don’t need to do anything special, since the default value (`build`) is what React uses.
 If you were using another framework with a differently-named output directory, that's where you could change it.

+#### Image Streams

 Now let’s take a look at the image streams.